In this newsletter, and at Stoa in general, we talk a lot about systems and systems thinking.

-In the world of humans and human relationships, redundancy is built by random unasked acts of generosity that show investment in a long term game versus optimising for profits in the short term.
+In the world of humans and human relationships, redundancy is built by random unasked acts of generosity that show investment in a long-term game versus optimizing for profits in the short term.

 Applies to biological systems.
 Applies to businesses.
 Applies to careers.
 Applies to relationships.